sundeeppothula1993/ARTML/_posts/2018-06-01-BET-Python.markdown

 ---
 layout: post
 title: Generating BET in Python
-date: 2018-06-01
+date: {}
 published: true
 ---

 <p class="intro"><span class="dropcap">B</span>asic element table is the key for all the steps in Adaptive real time machine learning(ART-ML) technique.
 Although, there is no particular data structure and process that needs to be used for generating BET, this example explains one of the methods to generate BET in an Atomic level.</p>

-Here, BET is stored in the form of a square Matrix (N*N) where N is number of features.
-Below python code shows how BET can be generated in layman form in the most atomic level:
+Here, BET is stored in the form of a square Matrix (N*N) where N is number of features.Below python code shows how BET can be generated in layman form in the most atomic level:

 {% highlight ruby %}
 def BET(df):